 It would take great powers of discernment to determine who was at fault in the 2008 housing collapse, the public sector for making housing too affordable (virtually no one was excluded from the market) or the private sector for taking advantage of the situation (with such extraordinary zeal that there was no other end possible but economic collapse).
 The failures of the Great Depression and the 2008 financial collapse is liberal economics at its worse.
 If there had been a true private sector or free market these events would not have been possible.

+The problem with the public and mixed sectors is that they are not mutually exclusive.
+Unravelling the causes and levels of responsibility in the 2008 collapse is impossible because under liberalism the private and public sectors are intertwined.
+The public sector denies it is a builder of homes, yet it constantly intervenes in the housing market.
+Home builders claim they are private sector operators yet remain dependent on the public sector.
 Builders need the state to control interest rates and provide economic development plans as well as offer incentives to buyers and builders both to increase sales.
-Capitalists claim communism fails because of its dictatorial and oppressive control features but if Communism could truly control the economy it would not have failed, neither would capitalism experience periodic collapse if capitalist markets were efficient and regulating supply and demand.
-The reality is that the state, regardless if it is of the communist or capitalist variety creates uncertainty and inefficiency.
+Capitalists claim communism fails because of its dictatorial and oppressive control features but if Communism could truly control the economy, it would not have failed, neither would capitalism experience periodic collapse if capitalist markets were efficient and regulating supply and demand.
+The reality is that the state, regardless of if it is of the communist or capitalist variety creates uncertainty and inefficiency.

 When two people have competing claims to the same asset the decision-making process is complicated.

-Any reasonable person would ask if it is cheaper to have people idle, with no jobs and no accommodation or if there are better results when everyone is housed, and all persons have a job?
+Any reasonable person would ask if it is cheaper to have people idle, with no jobs and no accommodation or if better results occur when everyone is housed, and all persons have a job?
 Working gives everyone the income they need to pay their own way.
 Providing jobs for everyone ought to be an absolute priority for governments.
-If it makes sense to ensure a reasonable amount of needs are provided, then why not meet those needs in the most productive and cost-efficient way.
+If it makes sense to ensure a reasonable number of needs are provided, then why not meet those needs in the most productive and cost-efficient way.

-The Construction Exchange is a private sector program that puts people into homes.
-The Construction Exchange build homes and receives credits from the Housing Exchange.
-The Housing Exchange sells the homes to members.
-The buyer is debited and the seller credited.
-Using credit accounts homes can be purchased without risk or threats of loss.
-There is no interest payable on credits advanced or debits outstanding.
-Housing assets belong to the community.
+An account in the Apriorian Exchange lets citizens buy homes as needed without risk or threats of loss.
+There is no interest payable on purchases or debits outstanding.
+Housing assets belong to the community and cover any risk associated with their purchase.
 Any interest paid would be akin to the right hand paying the left.

 Charity begins and to some degree ends, at home.
 The state nor its affiliates are a proper source of charity.
 AID is a perverse and dishonest activity no nation ought to permit.